MagicSketch/MagicMirror/madewithmagicmirror.md

 <a id="20150820"></a>

-# Winner of the 20th!
+# Winners of the 20th!

 Congraduations Hafid, Reony, and Kaitlyn, you're the winner of 20th!
 Not so hard isn't it?
-I'll contact you via Twitter for how to retrieve the winning prize :)
+I've followed you on Twitter, please DM me your email address, and Full Name, I'll activate your license shortly!

 <div class="flex mxn2">